-Findings from a rapid background mapping; - key messages
+2.1 Findings from a rapid background mapping - key messages

-To facilitate discussions in this first meeting a rapid background mapping of work on transition supported by the working group members had been undertaken.
-Some findings included:
+To facilitate discussions in this first meeting, a rapid mapping of work on transition supported by the working group members was undertaken.
+Findings include:

-- Diversity of definitions and understanding of "transition concept" among working group members. - "Sustainability" definitions are also varied but most tend to have a focus on increased coverage and health outcomes/impact - Limited work on effects of multiple exits or transitions in one country - Limited evidence of the effectiveness of transition policies over time across programs focusing on the whole health sector. - Evolving consensus to work towards a focus on "sustained coverage of priority interventions in the sector" rather than focus on "programme sustainability". - Transition provides opportunities and entry point to identify what health system strengthening is needed (what to continue, where to integrate and adapt systems to increase efficiency) - Limited advocacy on UHC at country level and political engagement on implications of sector wide transition underdeveloped. - Recognition of the importance of strengthening institutions and capacity and that this takes time, but not always clear how this translates at country level by the various partners.
+- Diversity of definitions and understanding of the 'transition concept' was evident among working group members. - Definitions of 'sustainability' are also varied but most tend to have a focus on increased coverage and health outcomes/impact. - Limited work on the effects of multiple exits or transitions in one country. - Limited evidence of the effectiveness of transition policies over time across programmes focusing on the whole health sector. - Evolving consensus to work towards a focus on 'sustained coverage of priority interventions in the sector' rather than focusing on 'programme sustainability'. - Transition provides opportunities and an entry point to identify what health system strengthening is needed (what to continue, where to integrate and adapt systems to increase efficiency). - Limited advocacy on UHC at country level and political engagement on implications of sector-wide transition is underdeveloped. - Recognition of the importance of strengthening institutions and capacity and that this takes time, but it is not always clear how this translates at country level by the various partners.

-Feedback from the countries - key messages
+2.2 Feedback from the countries - key messages

-- There are multiple transitions from external finance ongoing with multiple transition assessments and there is need for a more orderly process.
-Countries are interested in how to use the resources in a more efficient manner that would benefit the population as a whole and would like to learn from other countries like Thailand and Estonia on their progress towards UHC.
-For transition countries are interested in a more coordinated approach led by government, partnerships for capacity strengthening and as well as means of strengthening UHC monitoring accountability and advocacy. - Generally we can say that donor priorities need to follow country priorities but in some instances external funding may help convince government on certain priorities e.g. of work for marginalized groups.
-Low cost sharing can increase the risk of compromising cost efficiency.
+- There are multiple transitions from external finance ongoing with multiple transition assessments and there is a need for the process to be more orderly.
+Countries are interested in how to use the resources domestic and external in a more efficient manner that would benefit the population as a whole and would like to learn from countries like Thailand and Estonia about their progress towards UHC.
+Transition countries are interested in a more coordinated approach led by government and partnerships for capacity strengthening, as well as a means of strengthening UHC monitoring, accountability and advocacy. - Generally, donor priorities need to follow country priorities but in some instances external funding may help convince a government on certain priorities, for example working with marginalized groups.
+Low-cost sharing can increase the risk of compromising cost efficiency.
 Governance needs to involve those expected to continue work after external finance ends.
-Capacity of the recipient country is most important and sustainability should be regarded as the ability to achieve the agreed health system objectives. - For many countries main issues related to transition from external finance are not financial but rather related to the value of technical assistance, opportunities for cross country learning on UHC, and advocacy opportunities for UHC.
-Technical capacity and national systems need to be continuously improved and there is need to build mechanisms in relation to transition that will ensure this.
-Another important issue is the ability of partners to work with non-state actors e.g. for HIV.
-There are currently no regulatory frameworks to cater for financing non state actors within the public health system.
-For long term sustainability capacity at the district level can be critical, ensuring minimum standards, program and managerial capacity.
+Capacity of the recipient country is most important and sustainability should be regarded as the ability to achieve the agreed health system objectives.

-Transition and sustainability is first of all a matter of national ownership and therefore the Government would really like to be in the driving seat.
-These processes can be successful only if all stakeholders become part of them including different line ministries and sectors, civil society, providers both public and private and above all citizens concerned and all of these actors push hard for health for all rather than single programs.
-There is need for accountable leadership to coordinate all these efforts, design an orderly transition process with emphasis on strengthening the capacity of institutions and optimally linking with the wider system.
+- For many countries, the main issues related to transition from external finance are not financial but rather are related to the value of technical assistance, opportunities for cross-country learning on UHC, and advocacy opportunities for UHC.
+Technical capacity and national systems need to be continuously improved and there is a need to build mechanisms in relation to transition that will ensure this.
+Another important issue is the ability of partners to work with non-state actors, for example regarding HIV.
+There are currently no regulatory frameworks to cater for financing non-state actors within the public health system in some countries.
+For long-term sustainability, capacity at the district level can be critical, ensuring minimum standards, and programme and managerial capacity. - Transition and sustainability is first and foremost a matter of national ownership and therefore the government would like to be in the driving seat.
+These processes can be successful only if all stakeholders become part of them - including the different line ministries and sectors, civil society, both public and private providers, and above all, the citizens concerned - and push hard for health for all rather than focusing on single programmes.
+Accountable leadership needs to coordinate all these efforts, and design an orderly transition process with the emphasis on strengthening the capacity of institutions and optimally linking with the wider system.